speedment/speedment/README.md

 Support for commercial databases like Oracle DB can be added using enterprise plugins.
 Visit [www.speedment.com](http://www.speedment.com) for more information on commercial alternatives.

-As of version 2.0, Speedment requires `Java 8` or later.
+Speedment requires `Java 8` or later.
 Make sure your IDE configured to use JDK 8 (version 1.8.0_40 or newer).

 License
 -------